Resources for those impacted by statewide flooding

 The Health Care Authority (HCA) is aware of the significant impacts from the recent atmospheric river event, including flooding, road closures, and evacuations.

 If you or someone you know has been displaced, needs medical or behavioral health support, has lost or needs replacement of prescription drugs, eyewear, or other medical equipment, or is navigating interruptions to health coverage or services, resources are available to help.
+We will update this page with more information when we receive a response to this request.

 Apple Health clients

-If you have Apple Health (Medicaid) coverage through a managed care plan, contact your Apple Health plan
+If you have Apple Health (Medicaid) coverage through a managed care plan, contact your Apple Health plan.

 If you have Apple Health coverage without a managed care plan, contact HCA at 1-800-562-3022 or use the secure contact form.